Guide

 • Interest on unpaid contributions: 12% per annum

-• Damages for delayed payment: Between 5% and 25% of arrears, depending on how long you delayed
+• Damages for delayed payment: Between 5% and 25% of arrears depending on how long you delayed

 • Employees can file complaints directly with the EPFO Regional Commissioner

-Use our penalty calculator for specific amounts: /tools/penalty-calculator/pf-esic-penalty
+Use our penalty calculator: /tools/penalty-calculator/pf-esic-penalty

 06

 • 20 or more employees right now?
-Register immediately if you have not already.
+Register immediately if you have not already

 FAQ